vukdjoric/k8swrld/README.md

 ### Prerequisites

 Make sure to have following tools installed and configured:
-- Docker
+- docker - The Docker command line
-- kubectl - The Kubernetes command-line tool
+- kubectl - The Kubernetes command line tool
-- aws - The AWS command-line interface (CLI)
+- aws - The AWS command line interface (CLI)
 - eksctl - The official CLI for Amazon EKS
 - helm - The package manager for Kubernetes